kavia-common/silent-auction-platform-39777-39786/react_frontend/kavia-docs/db-migrations-concise.md

   created_at timestamptz default now()
 );

-do $$
-begin
-  if not exists (
+-- Enforce unique names (and ensure code uniqueness) do $$ begin if not exists (
-    select 1 from pg_indexes
+    select 1 from pg_constraint
-    where schemaname='public' and tablename='events' and indexname='events_name_key'
+    where conrelid = 'public.events'::regclass
+      and contype = 'u'
+      and conname = 'events_name_key'
   ) then
     alter table public.events add constraint events_name_key unique (name);
   end if;

   if not exists (
-    select 1 from pg_indexes
+    select 1 from pg_constraint
-    where schemaname='public' and tablename='events' and indexname='events_code_key'
+    where conrelid = 'public.events'::regclass
+      and contype = 'u'
+      and conname = 'events_code_key'
   ) then
     alter table public.events add constraint events_code_key unique (code);
   end if;